awtkns/fastapi-crudrouter/docs/en/docs/routing.md

 router = MemmoryCRUDRouter(schema=MyModel, deleta_all_route=False)
 ```

+!!! tip "Custom Dependencies"
+    Instead to passing a bool to the arguments listed about, you can also pass a sequence of custom dependencies to be
+    applied to each route.
+See the docs on [dependencies](dependencies.md) for more details.

 ## Overriding Routes
 Should you need to add custom functionality to any of your routes any of the included routers allows you to do so.